sitilge/propeller/README.md

 ## Contributing

 It is more than welcome to contribute to the project - feel free to send pull requests.
 Also, I try to keep the issue section updated but don't feel limited only by that.
-I would happily agree all critics/opinions/praises to ```sitilge@gmail.com```.
+I would happily accept all critics/opinions/praises to ```sitilge@gmail.com```.

 [CRUD]: <https://en.wikipedia.org/wiki/Create,_read,_update_and_delete>
 [composer]: <https://getcomposer.org/download/>